csy99/Notes/docs/DL/03hands_on/02e2e_ml.md

 #### Standardization

 subtracts the mean value and then divides by the std.
 Standardization is less affected by outliers.
-Us StandardScaler.
+Use StandardScaler.

 ### Transformation Pipelines